Geontech/docker-redhawk/README.md

 At this time it is untested if there is a way to map USB devices (i.e., like the USRP B205mini) to the VM that runs Docker on macOS.
 Doing so in Linux requires running the container `privileged` with the USB bus mounted to the container.
 This potential limitation impacts any USB-attached devices including some USRPs (`usrp`) as well as the RTL2832U (`rtl2832u`) and BU353S4 (`bu353s4`).

+## Controlling OmniORB

+There are two environment variables defined starting at the `geontech/redhawk-base` image which define the container's OmniORB configuration: `OMNISERVICEIP` and `OMNISERVICEPORTS`.

+The `OMNISERVICEIP` should point to your OmniORB Naming service.
+It should be set to the IP address or resolvable network name (FQDN) for that service.

+The `OMNISERVICEPORTS` adds a configuration parameter to the OmniORB configuration to constrain the ports available to the service (`giop:tcp::...`).
+This can greatly simplify firewall configurations at the host system as well as enable inter-system communication such as attaching a remote device to a Docker-Compose -based Domain and subsystems.
+Specify it as a range of port numbers that will not conflict on the host system, e.g.: 5000-5100.
+If exposing a Docker-Compose -based system to other systems, ensure these ranges do not overlap with other hosted containers or the host.